transccc/iot-project/README.md

 - **Configure the MQTT Input Node**:
   - Locate the MQTT input node in the imported flow, double-click to edit its properties, and update the username, password, and topic fields to match the values provided in the bash script.

-### 5. Set Up Notifications via HTTP Request in Node-RED
+### 5. Set Up push notifications via HTTP Request in Node-RED

-To enable notifications, you will use Pushbullet to send messages.
+To enable push notifications, you will use Pushbullet to send messages.
 Follow these steps:

 - **Create a Pushbullet Account**:
   - Go to the [Pushbullet website](https://www.pushbullet.com/).